Game Development 101

 FlowLab

-- Give Flowlab a go!
+- Visit the Flowlab website and login using your Google account.
 It works within your browser.

-- Spend this time playing around with your chosen tool to see what options are available, and how they work.
+- Spend this time playing around to see what options are available, and how they work.

 - Do not start seriously building a game for now, just try some different options.